moofone/rust-workspace-analyzer/README.md

 ### With Claude Code

-Once installed, restart Claude Code and try these commands in any Rust workspace:
+Once installed, restart Claude Code and try these commands in the trading-backend-poc workspace:

 #### Architecture Analysis
 ```